bloodworth37/EmailAssistant/README.md

 # Email Assistant Project #
 This is a personal project that I'm building to hone my full-stack development skills.
-I've chosen the ASP.NET MVC framework to synergize with my experience using Azure cloud resources.
+I've chosen the ASP.NET Core MVC framework to synergize with my experience using Azure cloud resources.

 This application functions as an assistant which provides the user with valuable insights